JosephDillman/TensorFlow-Object-Detection-Project/README.md

 **Project was completed following this tutorial https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/**

-**This repo** contains the basic object detection python script that will utilize the webcam to identify objects and label them in english.
-This also contains the relevant TensorFlow files to run the program as well as example screenshots of the object detection program.
+**This repo** contains the basic object detection python script which I wrote (through the guidance of an online tutorial) to utilize the webcam to identify objects and label them in english.
+This also contains the relevant TensorFlow files to run the program as well as example screenshots of the object detection program working.

 **to run the script**
 - *run.py* is the source code